Umme-Zaiba/My-resume/README.md

 # My-resume
-Its a very basic HTML CSS
+It is created with very basic HTML and CSS code.